felias-fogg/dw-link/docs/manual.md

 ![Fritz-attiny](pics/debug-attiny85-LED-onboard.png)

 First of all, notice the capacitor of 10 µF or more between RESET and GND on the UNO board.
-This will disable auto-reset of the UNO board.
+This will disable the auto-reset of the UNO board.
 Second, note the yellow LED plugged into pin D7.
 This is the system LED which is used to visualise the internal state of the debugger (see below).
-You can also build an LED with a series resistor soldered on and then use pin D6 and D7, where D6 is used as GND.
+You can also build an LED with a series resistor soldered on and then use pins D6 and D7, where D6 is used as GND.

 As you can see, the Vcc rail of the breadboard is connected to pin D9 of the Arduino UNO so that it will be able to power-cycle the target chip.
 Furthermore, pin D8 of the Arduino UNO is connected to the RESET pin of the ATtiny (pin 1).
 Note the presence of the pull-up resistor of 10kΩ on the ATtiny RESET pin.
-The remaining connections between Arduino UNO and ATtiny are MOSI (Arduino UNO D11), MISO (Arduino UNO D12) and SCK (Arduino UNO D13), which you need for ISP programming.
-In addition, there is a LED connected to pin 3 of the ATtiny chip (which is PB4 or pin D4 in Arduino terminology).
+The remaining connections between Arduino UNO and ATtiny are MOSI (Arduino UNO D11), MISO (Arduino UNO D12), and SCK (Arduino UNO D13), which you need for ISP programming.
+In addition, there is an LED connected to pin 3 of the ATtiny chip (which is PB4 or pin D4 in Arduino terminology).
 The pinout of the ATtiny85 is given in the next figure (with the usual "counter-clockwise" numbering of Arduino pins).

 ![ATtiny85 pinout](https://raw.githubusercontent.com/SpenceKonde/ATTinyCore/v2.0.0-devThis-is-the-head-submit-PRs-against-this/avr/extras/Pinout_x5.jpg)